 Whether through Reservations, Front-desk, or Call centers, hotels receive a huge volume of phone calls every day.
 Inarguably, the more calls a hotel gets, the higher the chances of mistakes, and that is why in this article we’re going to explain 5 hotel call center mistakes that can cause heavy losses for a hotel’s revenue.
 Here they are:

-- 4. Not give agents autonomy to problem solve on the spot
+- Give agents no autonomy to sort customers’ problems on the spot

 Keep reading to find out how these mistakes happen and how they can affect your business.